nikantonelli/LeanKitUtils/README.md

 Currently this is limited to an exporter/importer app.
 The same app will do both directions independently.
 Future development may make it do both at once, i.e 'simultaneous transfer'

+With this tool, you can make a backup of the current state of play of your board, recreate a copy of the cards on a board, merge boards together into a single destination.

+It will copy cards, comments, attachments, as well as marking the source of the copy by adding an additional comment in the destination card.

+TODO: Copy tasks

 # Setup

 The app does its work through the medium of an Excel spreadsheet.
 This has more flexibility that using a CSV file as I can do stuff to implement parent/child relationships fairly easily.
 In addition, comments, descriptions, etc. can cause issues if they contain the "," character